HeavySmile/Battleships/README.md

 # Battleships project

-Project for Introduction to Programming course at Faculty of Mathematics and Informatics

 ### Pre-game info.

 All ship's configurations should be input in format A1 R L. No spaces after L.